bcgov/DriveBC.ca/infrastructure/README.md

 # DriveBC Infrastructure

 The new DriveBC site has a number of components that work together to serve the website.
 This infrastructure folder contains all the components required to build the infrastructure to support the site.
-Following the steps in the Deployments Steps section should quickly setup your environment from scratch.
+Following the steps in the Deployments Steps section should quickly setup your namespace from scratch.

 Here are the components that are in this folder:
 - Init
-  - Sets up the Secrets and ConfigMaps prior to building the other components
+  - Creates the blank Secrets and ConfigMaps prior to building the other components
-- CrunchDB Postgres
+- CrunchyDB Postgres
   - Based off: https://github.com/bcgov/crunchy-postgres/ with a few changes to support our environment.
 - Django
 - Tasks